- chapter 8 Interacting with Physical Objects

 3. Therefore try pressing the foot pedal.

-This reasoning of course itself makes use of a combination of basic properties of the physical world, learnt associations, and culturally specific clues.
-There is a hierarchy here, from those things that are either innate or learnt as a tiny infant, to those that we learn culturally, to those that we have to work out in the situation.
+Of course this reasoning itself makes use of a combination of basic properties of the physical world, learned associations, and culturally specific clues.
+There is a hierarchy here, from those things that are either innate or learned as a tiny infant, to those that we learn culturally, to those that we have to work out in the situation.
 As we move up this hierarchy to more and more complex behaviours, our reactions tend to be slower, require more mental effort and potentially become more error prone.

 It is perhaps the times when errors occur ‘lower down’ the hierarchy that things go most dramatically wrong.
 A short while ago, Alan was in a stairwell at night.
-There was no natural light and in the dark he felt around close to the door that he had just emerged from.
-Eventually he found a small square pad, rather like (cultural affordance) the timed light switches that you press and then give you some minutes of light.
-He gently pressed, it did not instantly move, so he pressed a little harder (physical understanding, if it doesn’t move press harder).
+There was no natural light and in the dark he felt around close to the door he had just emerged from.
+Eventually he found a small square pad, rather like (cultural affordance) the timed light switches that you press to give you a few minutes of light.
+He gently pressed, it did not instantly move, so he pressed a little harder (physical understanding — if it doesn’t move press harder).
 A moment later he felt and heard a crack beneath his fingers and the fire alarm rang!

-Earlier we suggested that a good heuristic for affordances was to design things so that the perceptual affordances suggest the actual action potential, but perhaps even more important as a design rule:
+Earlier we suggested that a good heuristic for affordances was to design things so that the perceptual affordances suggest the actual action potential, but even more important as a design rule is:

 make sure that the perceptual affordances (natural or cultural) do not suggest erroneous and harmful behaviour